jvisser/golden-axe-32x-edition/doc/re/map.md

 The address of the Nemesis compressed graphics is loaded from `MapEntityGroupTileAddressTable` offset by `.nemesisEntityTileDataOffset`.
 Then the tiles are decompressed to VRAM.
 This is repeated until a `.vramAddress` of 0 is found.

-The graphics data loaded here is typically a full pre load of all animation frames (i.e. for non DMA animated entities)
+The tile data loaded here is typically a full pre load of all animation frames (i.e. for non DMA animated entities).
+One `NemesisLoad` entry per entity type.

 Next the entities are instanced.
 There are 8 `EntityInstance` data slots at `MapEntityInstanceSlots` which are loaded from the `MapEntityInstanceData` structures as follows: